 - Support functions (Project management, HR and finance): +5%

-At Edouard Franklin, 95% of our recruitment processes are carried out remotely, via telephone calls and/or videoconferencing tools.
-A practice that has been strongly adapted and could probably continue after the Covid-19 crisis, as it favours flexibility, speed, proactivity and reactivity at interviews and eliminates all logistical constraints, even if the hiring may end with physical contact.
+At Edouard Franklin, 95% of our recruitment processes are carried out remotely, via phone calls and/or videoconferencing tools.
+A practice that has been strongly adapted and could probably continue after the Covid-19 crisis, as it favours flexibility, speed, proactivity and reactivity regarding interviews and eliminates all logistical constraints, even if the hiring may end with physical contact.
 But not always.
 Some candidates are then only interviewed remotly.
-The feeling is therefore no longer the same, non-verbal communication is side lined – it can be difficult to show general skills to potential employers in this context.
+The feeling is therefore no longer the same, non-verbal communication is side lined – it can be difficult to show general / soft skills to potential employers in this context.